Board of Directors

 David C. Beling, P.E.

-Mr. Beling is a Registered Professional Mining Engineer with 51 years of experience and has been on the board of directors of 14 mining companies starting in 1981.
-He is President, CEO, CFO and director of Bullfrog Gold Corp. since 2011 and was the Executive Vice President and Chief Operating Officer of Geovic Mining Corp. from 2004 to 2010.
-Mr. Beling has examined, significantly reviewed or been directly involved with 88 underground mines, 131 open pit mines and 164 process plants in the global metal, energy and industrial mineral sectors.
-His previous employment includes 13 years with five majors mining companies and 38 years of employment and consulting for 25 junior mining companies.
+Mr. Beling is a Registered Professional Mining Engineer with 58 years of project and corporate experience.
+He has served as a director on the boards of 14 mining companies starting in 1981, including NioCorp since 2011.
+Mr. Beling is the owner of D.C.
+Beling & Assoc., LLC, which provides strategic advisory, project, and corporate development services to the mining industry.
+His previous employment and consulting included 14 years with five major mining companies and then 44 years with 30+ U.S. and Canadian junior mining companies.
+He was the President, CEO, and Director of Bullfrog Gold Corp. from 2011 until October 2020; and the Executive Vice President and COO of Geovic Mining Corp. from 2004 through 2010.
+Mr. Beling has examined, significantly reviewed, or been directly involved with 90 underground mines, 136 open pit mines, and 174 process plants in the global metal, energy, and industrial mineral sectors.

 Michael J. Morris